crowdedjs/examples/TUTORIAL.md

 - Make sure tasks are given times to complete them. (taskTime variable)

 ## Instructions to Use
-Make sure you have Node and that it is to date.
+Make sure you have Node and that it is up to date.

 Recommend using Visual Studio Code.
 Open the Terminal and use `npm start`, then use the link it provides once it boots up.
 This will likely be **localhost:3000**.
 Any changes you make in the code now will refresh your page and be reflected there.
 Make sure you're utilizing the browser console for various testing outputs.
+A full run of the simulation on a desktop computer takes around 20ish minutes; laptop computers run the simulation much slower.

 If your changes aren't being reflected, try clearing your browser cache or the cache in VS Code.